fairnightzz/choochoo-os/README-TC1.md

 - Optional `offset` meant only for testing and debugging purposes (how many millimeters offset from node) -> defaults to 0.

 # 4 Measurements & Calibration
+We decided to measure and calibrate 5 trains.
+The values we decided to measure are the constant velocities at each speed (5-14) and the stopping time ()

 # 5 Train Modeling